 Every state plays by different rules.
 California's top rate hits 13.3% for high earners.
 Texas?
 Zero income tax.
 And if you've got employees working across state lines or earning tips, the math gets messier.
 One mistake could mean penalties, angry employees, or both.

 You don't need to become a tax expert.
 You just need to understand the basics of state tax calculations and know when to let technology do the heavy lifting.
-This guide will break down exactly how to calculate state tax for your employees, with real examples and clear formulas.
+This guide breaks down exactly how to calculate state tax for your employees, with real examples, clear formulas, and a state-by-state rate reference to save you the Googling.

 What is state tax?

-State taxes are mandatory payments collected by individual state governments to fund public services and operations within their borders.
-Each state sets its own tax rates and rules, which means the amount you pay can vary depending on where you live or work.
-Unlike federal taxes that support national programs, state taxes stay local and directly impact your community.
+State taxes are mandatory payments collected by individual state governments to fund public services within their borders.
+Each state sets its own rates and rules, which means the amount you owe or withhold can vary significantly depending on where your employees live and work.
+Unlike federal taxes that fund national programs, state taxes stay local.

 How state taxes work